Julia is a former news editor for Portland Monthly.

 Last-Minute Local Valentine’s Day Gifts for Your Love

-From heart-shaped mugs to chocolate baskets to flower deliveries to nude paintings, Portland makers and stores have all your Valentine's Day needs.
+From heart-shaped mugs to chocolate baskets to nude paintings, Portland makers and stores have all you need.

 02/11/2022 By Fiona McCann and Julia Silverman